yar3333/nanofl-site-content/docs/articles/combine_shapes_1/index.md

 drawable objects (lines, filled areas).
 Below I will try to show how it can be done step-by-step.

 <div class="spoiler" style="margin-top:50px">
-	This article - an attempt to describe the decision as the author sees it.
+	This article is an attempt to describe the decision as the author sees it.
 Far from perfect.
 The author is grateful for helpful ideas about improving the algorithm.
 </div>

 <img src="2.png" align="right" height="250" />